HerrKurz/Esports_Data_Pipeline/READme.md

 ```
 data = GetData(year=[2023], limits=None)
 ```
-**GetData** class - downloads the .csv files with e-sport matches data; `year` to provide the list of years from 2014 to 2023 (included).
+**GetData** class - downloads the .csv files with e-sport matches data:
+- `year` to provide the list of years from 2014 to 2023 (included).
 Takes a current year as a default argument.
-The `limits` parameter narrows down the number of rows we want to extract from a data frame; by default, it takes None, so the entire file is processed instead.
+- `limits` narrows down the number of rows we want to extract from a data frame.
+By default, it takes `None`, so the entire data frame is processed instead.

 The e-sport matches data is downloaded and stored as [pandas.DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) object.
 Next, it converts the provided list of years to find matching URL links stored inside `config.py`.
 Each csv file is stored on [Google Drive](https://drive.google.com/drive/u/1/folders/1gLSw0RLjBbtaNy0dgnGQDAZOHIgCe-HH), and it has a unique id.

 Using helper function `convert_years_to_url(years: list, current_year: int) -> list:` which converts and then returns the unique list of URLs.
 If the provided year is not inside `CSV_FILES` dictionary.

 Afterwards auxiliary function `merge_csv_files` concatenates the files and stores them as a single data frame.
 Method `get_player_name(self) -> list:` returns, unique, non-empty lists of players from downloaded matches data.

 ```
 data_enricher = DataEnricher(data)